 7.2 We will pass on changes in the rate of VAT.
 If the rate of VAT changes between your order date and the date we supply the product, we will adjust the rate of VAT that you pay, unless you have already paid for the product in full before the change in the rate of VAT takes effect.

-7.3 What happens if we got the price wrong.
-It is always possible that, despite our best efforts, some of the products we sell may be incorrectly priced.
-We will normally check prices before accepting your order so that, where the product's correct price at your order date is less than our stated price at your order date, we will charge the lower amount.
-If the product's correct price at your order date is higher than the price stated to you, we will contact you for your instructions before we accept your order.
-If we accept and process your order where a pricing error is obvious and unmistakeable and could reasonably have been recognised by you as a mispricing, we may end the contract, refund you any sums you have paid and require the return of any products provided to you.
+7.4 What happens if we got the price wrong.
+If the product's correct price at your order date is higher than the price originally stated to you, we will contact you for your instructions before we accept your order.
+If we accept and process your order where we have offered or accepted a lower, incorrect price which is obvious and unmistakeable and could reasonably have been recognised as a mispricing, we may end the contract, refund you any sums you have paid and require the return of any products provided to you.

-7.5 When you must pay and how you must pay.
+7.6 When you must pay and how you must pay.
 We accept payment with Visa Debit, Visa Credit, Mastercard Debit, Mastercard Credit, UK Maestro and PayPal through a secured page.
-Orders for bespoke or modified products will require payment prior to us commencing manufacture or modification, and all other products will require payment prior to dispatch.
+Orders for bespoke or modified products will require payment prior to us commencing manufacture or modification, and all other products will require payment prior to despatch.

-7.8 We can charge interest if you pay late.
-If you do not make any payment to us by the due date we may charge interest to you on the overdue amount at the rate of 5% a year above the base lending rate of Natwest Bank Plc from time to time.
-This interest shall accrue on a daily basis from the due date until the date of actual payment of the overdue amount, whether before or after judgment.
+7.9 We can charge interest if you pay late.
+If you do not make any payment to us by the due date we may charge interest to you on the overdue amount at the rate of 8% a year above the base lending rate of the Bank of England from time to time as well as applying any other charges or costs incurred due to the recovery of late payments.
+Interest shall accrue on a daily basis from the due date until the date of actual payment of the overdue amount, whether before or after judgment.
 You must pay us interest together with any overdue amount.

 (a) maintenance and technical support; and/or